Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Other causes of acute diarrhea include the following:[

-Typical infections are of viral, bacterial, protozoan, parasitic, or fungal etiology; they may also be caused by pseudomembranous colitis, a cause of diarrhea that often does not respond to treatment.[
+Typical infections are of viral, bacterial, protozoan, parasitic, or fungal etiology.
+They may also be caused by pseudomembranous colitis, which often does not respond to treatment.[

 Surgery, a primary treatment modality for many cancers, can affect the body by mechanical, functional, and physiological alterations.
-Postsurgical complications of gastrointestinal surgery affecting normal bowel function that may contribute to diarrhea include the following:[
+Postsurgical complications of gastrointestinal surgery that affect normal bowel function may contribute to diarrhea.[

 Radiation therapy to abdominal, pelvic, lumbar, or para-aortic fields can result in changes to normal bowel function.
-Factors contributing to the occurrence and severity of intestinal complications depend on the following:
+Factors contributing to the occurrence and severity of intestinal complications include the following:

 Acute intestinal side effects occur at approximately 10 Gy and may last up to 8 to 12 weeks posttherapy.
-Chronic radiation enteritis may present months to years after therapy ends and necessitates dietary modification, pharmacological management, and, in some instances, surgical intervention.
+Chronic radiation enteritis may occur months to years after therapy ends.
+This condition necessitates dietary modification, pharmacological management, and, in some instances, surgical intervention.
 For more information, see the Radiation Enteritis section.

-Graft-versus-host disease (GVHD) is a major complication of allogeneic transplantation, and the intestinal tract, skin, and liver are commonly affected.
-Symptoms of gastrointestinal GVHD include nausea and vomiting, severe abdominal pain and cramping, and watery, green diarrhea.[
+Graft-versus-host disease (GVHD) is a major complication of allogeneic transplantation.
+It commonly affects the intestinal tract, skin, and liver.
+Symptoms of gastrointestinal GVHD include nausea and vomiting, severe abdominal pain and cramping, and watery diarrhea.[

 Cancer[ |